 Most individuals with adenoid hypertrophy are asymptomatic and may not require treatment.
 In symptomatic cases, treatment focuses on resolving the underlying cause of the adenoid enlargement.
 Bacterial infections will usually be treated with a specific antibiotic course depending on the causative agent.
-Unlike bacterial infections, viral infections do not respond to antibiotics and will usually resolve themselves within 5 to 7 days.
+Unlike bacterial infections, viral infections do not respond to antibiotics and will usually resolve themselves within five to seven days.
 Allergic reactions can be treated with intranasal corticosteroids, oral steroids, or oral antihistamines.
-Meanwhile, treatment for acid reflux mainly focuses on lifestyle and diet modification, as well as the use of antacids or acid-suppressing medications.In cases of severe or persistent enlargement, surgical removal of the adenoids (also known as an adenoidectomy), may be required.
-Similarly, if an individual presents with persistent otitis media or a buildup of fluid in the middle ear (i.e. middle ear effusion), adenoidectomy may also be required.
+Meanwhile, treatment for acid reflux mainly focuses on lifestyle and diet modification, as well as the use of antacids or acid-suppressing medications.In cases of severe or persistent enlargement, surgical removal of the adenoids (i.e., adenoidectomy), may be required.
+Similarly, if an individual presents with persistent otitis media or a buildup of fluid in the middle ear (i.e., middle ear effusion), adenoidectomy may also be required.
 Although adenoidectomy requires general anesthesia, it can be performed on an outpatient basis with typical recovery times between 48 and 72 hours.

 At what age can adenoids be removed?

-The surgical removal of the adenoid, or adenoidectomy, is usually performed between 1 and 7 years of age upon recommendation of an ear, nose, and throat specialist.
+The surgical removal of the adenoid, or adenoidectomy, is usually performed between one and seven years of age upon recommendation of an ear, nose, and throat specialist.
 Most of the time, surgical removal is not required and the adenoids will shrink as the child grows older.